-Indicator ID Dependent on: N/A Sub-section PRI Principle Type of indicator PGS 16 Gateway to: N/A External reporting and disclosures 6 CORE What elements are What elements are included in your regular reporting to clients and/or beneficiaries for the majority of your AUM? ☐ (A) Any change es in policies relate ed to responsible investment ' ' ' □ (B) Any changes in governance or oversight related to responsible investment □ (C) Stewardship-related commitments (D) Progress towards stewardship-related commitments (E) Climate related commitments □ (E) Climate-related commitments □ (F) Progress towards climate-related commitments nts-related commi ☐ (H) Progress towards human rights-related commitments , , ☐ (J) Progress to wards commitmer its on other systematic sustaina bility issues O (K) We do not i
+Indicator ID Dependent on: N/A Sub-section PRI Principle Type of indicator PGS 16 Gateway to: I/A External reporting and disclosures 6 CORE What elements are What elements are included in your regular reporting to clients and/or beneficiaries for the majority of your AUM? , , , ( ) , , , , □ (B) Any changes in governance or oversight related to responsible investment □ (C) Stewardship-related commitments · ' ' p-related commitments ' ' ated commitments \ , , ated commitments ' ' its-related commi tments hts-related commitments ' , • atic sustainability issues '' O (K) We do not in O (K) We do not include any of these elements in our regular reporting to clients and/or beneficiaries for the majority of our AUM Additional context to o your response(s s): [Voluntary free text: la arge]

 Explanatory notes Purpose of indicator Regular reporting to clients and beneficiaries on responsible investment practices is vital to ensure that they can follow up and hold signatories to account, including on any commitments and progress towards those.
 It is thus considered good practice to cover all key responsible investment practices within regular reporting to clients and beneficiaries.
-Additional reporting Information reported should apply to at least 50% of signatories' AUM. guidance In this indicator, 'regular' reporting refers to reporting that occurs at least once a year.
+Additional reporting guidance Information reported should apply to at least 50% of signatories' AUM.

+In this indicator, 'regular' reporting refers to reporting that occurs at least once a year.
 Regarding answer options (G) and (H), it is important for signatories to report comprehensive information to their clients and/or beneficiaries on whether and how due diligence processes have been undertaken across all human rights, focusing on the most severe issues first and including information on the extent to which the perspectives of affected stakeholders have been taken into account.

 Logic

 Dependent on N/A

 Gateway to N/A

 Assessment

 Assessment criteria 100 points for this indicator.
 100 points for 6 or more selections from A-J. 66 points for 4-5 selections from A-J. 33 selections for 1-3 selections from A-J. 0 points for K. Further details: Selecting 'K' will result in 0/100 points for this indicator.

 Multiplier High

-Indicator ID Dependent on: N/A Extern Sub-section hal reporting and disclosures PRI Principle Type of indicator Gateway to: N/A g Ů OOKE During the reporting year, did your organisation publicly disclose climate-related information in line with the Task Force on Climate-Related Financia Disclosures' (TCFD) recommendations? elated Financial ☐ (B) Yes, includi☐ (C) Yes, includi ng all strategy-reling all risk manag e-related recommended disclosurated recommended disclosures ement-related recommended dismetrics and targets-related recor sclosures Add link(s): [Mandatory] O (E) None of the above Explain why: [Voluntary free text: medium]
+Indicator ID PGS 17 Dependent on: N/A Sub-section PRI Principle External reporting and disclosures 6 CO • Type of indicator 1 00 17 Gateway to: N/A CORE During the reporting year, did your organisation publicly disclose climate-related information in line with the Task Force on Climate-Related Financial Disclosures' (TCFD) recommendations? □ (A) Yes, including governance-related recommended disclosures □ (B) Yes, including strategy-related recommended disclosures □ (C) Yes, including risk management-related recommended disclosures □ (D) Yes, including applicable metrics and targets-related recommended disclosures □ (D) Yes, including applicable metrics and targets-related recommended disclosures 1 ' ' O (E) None of the above Explain why: [Voluntary free text: medium] Additional context t Additional context to your response(s):[Voluntary free text: large] Explanatory notes Explanatory notes The Task Force on Climate-Related Financial Disclosures' (TCFD) recommendations represent a widely adopted set of climate-related financial risk disclosures.
+They are voluntary for investors to report on (except for certain markets where they are now part of regulatory requirements).
+Their purpose is to help increase transparency and awareness regarding